 More than a third of consumers who first shop online during the holidays will make a repeat purchase within the same season, so converting those visitors is important.
 A temporary holiday return policy adjustment will help reduce frustration and give some assurance to shoppers who need a little extra push to buy.

-January is peak season for returns, but your holiday return strategy needs to start as soon as your holiday shopping promotions begin - typically by November 1.
+January is peak season for returns, but your holiday return strategy needs to start as soon as your holiday shopping promotions begin, likely to start earlier this year, in October.

 Here are a few ways to prepare your policy for the holidays: